Dissolving a Business Partnership

 Having a strong partnership agreement in place can make the process of dissolution much smoother.
 When interested parties decide to enter a partnership, they should take the time to consider how to handle multiple dissolution scenarios, including when one or more partners want to withdraw from the business or when the business is closing.
 The partnership agreement also specifies whether the business is a general partnership or a limited liability partnership, which determines how liable the partners are for the actions or inactions of another partner.
 This liability may still hold in some situations after the business is dissolved, so it is important to clarify at the outset.

-The business attorneys at Harty Law Group have the knowledge and resources to handle complex partnership dissolution cases and contract disputes.
+The business attorneys at Harty Williams have the knowledge and resources to handle complex partnership dissolution cases and contract disputes.
 Armed with years of experience and the latest technology, we are committed to protecting our clients’ interests in any scenario.
 Located in the heart of Old City, we provide comprehensive representation to clients throughout the Philadelphia area.
 Call us today at 267-383-3899 or contact us online to discuss your case with a Philadelphia business attorney.